Best Gold Mutual Funds in India (2026)

 Fund of Funds (FoF) Type of Gold Mutual Fund

 A Fund of Funds (FoF) gold mutual fund invests in other gold-focused funds or ETFs instead of directly buying physical gold or gold stocks.
 This approach helps diversify investments across multiple funds.
 FoFs make it easier for investors to gain exposure to gold without needing a demat account.
-They also remove the need for storing and securing physical gold, though management fees apply.
+They also eliminate the need to store and secure physical gold, though management fees apply.

 Tax on Gold Mutual Funds